 You can raise random queries through email, live chat window, or call them to check the quality of the customer support service before opening an account.

 For our tests, we talked to the Live Chat support with every broker.
-We tracked the average/typical time taken to connect with the chat, the time taken to answer questions & the quality, and accuracy of response in resolving our doubts.
+We tracked the average/typical time taken to connect with the chat, the time taken to answer questions & the quality, and the accuracy of responses in resolving our doubts.

 Also, we tested the email support by sending emails to their support emails.
 We check the average time it took for the response, and the actual response itself.